cornell-ece5745/ece5745-S02-back-end/docs/index.md

 Before we can place and route a gate-level netlist, we need to synthesize that netlist.
 This is what we learned about in the last section.
-Here are the steps to generate the Verilog using PyMTL and synthesize the design using Synopsys DC.
+Here are the steps to test and then synthesize the design using Synopsys DC.

 ### Test, Simulate, and Translate the Four-Stage Registered Incrementer